MRes Primary Care (Web-based Learning) / Course details

 - Students will be required to consider the development, planning, and implementation of appropriate responses to infection in healthcare settings.

-Students will be provided with personalised feedback for their group presentation and final summative assignment, within 15 working days for the group presentation and 20 working days for final submission.
+Students will be provided with personalised feedback for their final summative presentation within 20 working days of final submission.

 Weston, D (2013) Fundamentals of Infection Prevention and Control: Theory and Practice (2nd ed) John Wiley and Sons: Oxford (available as ebook).

-If you have any questions about the content of this unit, please contact the course unit leader Helen Davidson via email on email@example.com.
-If you have any other queries, please contact the PGT programme administrators via email on firstname.lastname@example.org.
+You can find the Infection Prevention and Control induction video here.
+If you have any questions about the content of this unit, please contact the course unit leader Helen Davidson via email on firstname.lastname@example.org.
+If you have any other queries, please contact the PGT programme team at email@example.com.